dpnetca/meraki/docs/UpdateOrganizationConfigTemplateSwitchProfilePortRequest.md

 `func (o *UpdateOrganizationConfigTemplateSwitchProfilePortRequest) HasFlexibleStackingEnabled() bool`

 HasFlexibleStackingEnabled returns a boolean if a field has been set.

+### GetDaiTrusted

+`func (o *UpdateOrganizationConfigTemplateSwitchProfilePortRequest) GetDaiTrusted() bool`

+GetDaiTrusted returns the DaiTrusted field if non-nil, zero value otherwise.

+### GetDaiTrustedOk

+`func (o *UpdateOrganizationConfigTemplateSwitchProfilePortRequest) GetDaiTrustedOk() (*bool, bool)`

+GetDaiTrustedOk returns a tuple with the DaiTrusted field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDaiTrusted

+`func (o *UpdateOrganizationConfigTemplateSwitchProfilePortRequest) SetDaiTrusted(v bool)`

+SetDaiTrusted sets DaiTrusted field to given value.

+### HasDaiTrusted

+`func (o *UpdateOrganizationConfigTemplateSwitchProfilePortRequest) HasDaiTrusted() bool`

+HasDaiTrusted returns a boolean if a field has been set.

+### GetProfile

+`func (o *UpdateOrganizationConfigTemplateSwitchProfilePortRequest) GetProfile() GetDeviceSwitchPorts200ResponseInnerProfile`

+GetProfile returns the Profile field if non-nil, zero value otherwise.

+### GetProfileOk

+`func (o *UpdateOrganizationConfigTemplateSwitchProfilePortRequest) GetProfileOk() (*GetDeviceSwitchPorts200ResponseInnerProfile, bool)`

+GetProfileOk returns a tuple with the Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProfile

+`func (o *UpdateOrganizationConfigTemplateSwitchProfilePortRequest) SetProfile(v GetDeviceSwitchPorts200ResponseInnerProfile)`

+SetProfile sets Profile field to given value.

+### HasProfile

+`func (o *UpdateOrganizationConfigTemplateSwitchProfilePortRequest) HasProfile() bool`

+HasProfile returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)